Microlensing of long-duration gravitational wave signals originating from Galactic sources: Signal analysis with the Time-Domain F-statistic method

 Figure~\ref{fig:snr-segment1} shows that the amplitude of the lensed signal increases as the variable $\w$ increases while keeping a fixed closest impact parameter $y_o$ (rows 1 and 2).
 In row 3, the lensed signal shows a slightly higher SNR than in the case of the unlensed signal, with the closest impact parameter set at $y_o=1$.
 This decrease in SNR occurs because the amplification factor diminishes as the closest impact parameter increases, which is evident in the lensed signal.
-The expected lensing pattern of the lensed signal agrees with analytical predictions when $\w$ increases and $y$ decreases, as shown in Figs.~\ref{fig:snr-segment1} C, D, G, and H.
+The expected lensing pattern of the lensed signal agrees with analytical predictions when $\w$ increases and $y$ decreases, as shown in Figs.~\ref{fig:snr-segment1} columns 3 and 4 in rows 1 and 2.

 For the one-day time series segment, the unlensed signal is below the SNR threshold, and the lensed signal exhibits the same behavior in most cases, as shown in Fig.~\ref{fig:snr-segment1}.
 Nevertheless, in the case of six-day time series segments the SNR is higher for both the unlensed and lensed signals than the case of one-day time series segment and it is above the SNR threshold.
-This increase is attributed to the longer observation time.
-As mentioned earlier, the SNR is directly proportional to the square root of the observation time.
-The trade-off for the lensed signal in case of the six-day time series segment is the reduced number of data points.
-The total number of data points for the six-day time series segment analysis is one-sixth of the total number of data points in the one-day time series segment analysis for the same observation period.
-This reduction in data points causes the expected lensing pattern in the six-day segments time series to appear less definite, as shown in Fig.~\ref{fig:snr-segment6}.
+This increase is attributed to the longer segment duration.
+As mentioned earlier, the SNR is directly proportional to the square root of the segment duration.
+The trade-off for the lensed signal in the six-day segment is the reduced number of SNR data points, as only the maximum SNR values are considered.
+The total number of SNR data points for the six-day time series segment analysis is one-sixth of the total number of SNR data points in the one-day time series segment analysis for the same observation period.
+This reduction in SNR data points causes the expected lensing pattern in the six-day segments time series to appear less definite, as shown in Fig.~\ref{fig:snr-segment6}.

 The lensing pattern observed from the {\tdfstat} results, particularly at $\w >10$ and $y_o \leq 0.1$, agrees with the expected analytical pattern.
 The amplification factor from analytical estimations and SNR from {\tdfstat} one-day time series segment analyses are normalized to 1, allowing for a direct comparison of the lensing patterns.
 Figure~\ref{fig:pattern-fit} shows the two specific patterns $\w=12.38, 123.80$, and $y_o = .01$ which are compared after they are normalized.
 The predicted lensing pattern from the analytical approach agrees with the results from the time-domain analysis.
 The flat region near the normalized value of 0.25 (top panel) and 0.2 (bottom panel) in the {\tdfstat} appears because the signal is below the noise floor, making it invisible due to dominance of the noise.